postazure/Community_Project/README.md

 Community Project
 ==========================================
 Uses...

- - Multiple User Profiles
+ + Multiple User Profiles
- - File Save/Load
+ + File Save/Load and mkdir
- - require_relavent
+ + require_relavent
- - mkdir

- This project does not do anything useful it was created purely for Ruby practice.
+Note: This project does not do anything useful it was created purely for Ruby practice.